 When it comes to choosing a dance pole, you may feel overwhelmed.
 With all the poles on the market, it can be difficult to decide.
 So in this article I will help guide you the right direction in choosing the right dance pole and also some tips on the other equipment you

 Learning how to choose a dance pole is the most important decision you will make.

 Most people have a budget in mind when shopping for a dance pole.
-Dance poles for sale range anywhere from $60 to over $1000 depending on whether they are static, spinning, portable, brand name, or if they have a platform ( also known as a podium or stage base).
+Dance poles for sale range anywhere from $60 to over $1000.
+But indeed depending on whether they are static, spinning, portable, brand name or if they have a platform (Stage Pole).

 Static Dance Poles For Beginners

 Static poles don’t turn or rotate while you are dancing and are the cheapest.
-Most people say this is the best piece of equipment to buy for beginners but I feel it’s a mistake unless you know you love static only pole dancing.
+Most people say this is the best piece of equipment to buy for beginners.
+However I feel it’s a mistake unless you know you love static only pole dancing.
 Keep reading, I will explain.

 Spinning Dance Poles For Beginners